Find Trade Colleges

 $23,815 Avg Student Debt

-Sacred Heart University came in at #11 in this year’s edition of the Best Bachelor’s Degree Trade Schools in the New England Region ranking.
-Sacred Heart is a fairly large private not-for-profit school situated in Fairfield, Connecticut.
-It awarded 1,475 bachelor’s degrees in 2021-2022.
+Sacred Heart University ranked #11 on this year’s Best Bachelor’s Degree Trade Schools in the New England Region list.
+Sacred Heart is a private not-for-profit institution located in Fairfield, Connecticut.
+The school has a fairly large population, and it awarded 1,475 bachelor’s degrees in 2021-2022.

-If you are interested in distance education, be sure to check with the school since Sacred Heart does offer online classes for certain majors.
+Sacred Heart does have options available for those who want to take online classes.
+You will need to check with the school to see if they are available for your specific major.
 To give an idea of how popular online courses are at the school, 39% of undergraduates took at least one course online in 2020-2021.

 Full Sacred Heart University Report